 In the example, the original content (referenced by the relative URL "xbc-$Number$.mp4v") was replaced by a personalized ad segment referenced by "ad6-$Number$.mp4v".

-: Obscuring the Location of Ad Avails
+Obscuring the Location of Ad Avails

 Obscuring the Location of Ad Avails

 The XLink-based technique described in Section A.3 may be used to obscure the location of ad avails, thanks to the possibility that the XLink resolution can return not one, but multiple Period elements.